-For many Australians, the prospect of running their own Self Managed Superannuation Fund (SMSF) represents greater freedom, flexibility and absolute control - the opportunity to carve out their own path.
+For many Australians, the prospect of running their own Self Managed Superannuation Fund (SMSF) represents greater freedom, flexibility and far greater control - the opportunity to carve out their own path.
 For others, SMSFs can seem complex and onerous.
-The answer is probably somewhere in the middle.
+The answer for many is probably somewhere in the middle.

 Consider the following...

 - You can invest in more areas beyond what a retail fund will offer, such as real property, collectibles or physical gold.

 - You have greater control over the timing of the purchase or sale of assets.

 - Can be lessexpensive than retail/public offer schemes.